robert-westenberger/knowledgebase/mathematics/discrete-mathematics/relations.md

 Each point of the graph has an arrow looping from it and back onto itself.
 ### Antisymmetric
 #### Informal definition
 There are no pairs of distinct elements that are related to eachother.
-In other words, the only way for two distinct elements to be related to eachother is for them to be the same element.
+In other words, the only way for two elements to be related to eachother is for them to be the same element.
 #### Formal Definition
 Let $A$ be a set and let $r$ be a relation on $A$.
 Then $r$ is **antisymmetric** iff whenever $arb$ and $a\ne b$ then $bra$ is false.
 #### Represented Graphically